 Matheno - Learn Well and Excel

-B.6 The Squeeze Theorem
+B.6 The Squeeze (or Sandwich) Theorem

 The “Squeeze” or “Sandwich” names are apt, because the theorem says that if your function always lies between two other functions near the point of interest, and those functions have equal limits there, then your function must have the same limit because it’s “squeezed” between the other two.